eeshazro/amazon-wishlist-basic/README.md

 ---

-**Ready to learn?** Start with this basic version and gradually add advanced features as you become comfortable with the architecture!
+**Ready to learn?** Start with this basic version and gradually add advanced features as you become comfortable with the architecture! # amazon-wishlist-basic